benmiller314/cdm2020fall/plans/lesson-24.md

     - proposed roles for your team members, if you have a team of more than one
     - <sup>*</sup> NB: If you're updating an existing project, I recommend doing this in a [new branch](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/managing-branches) of the old repository, instead.
   * Post your project proposal, with a link to the repository, on the [Issue Queue]({{site.github.issues_url}}).
-  * By the end of next class, you should decide (together, if working on a team) what would constitute a minimum deliverable project, and what series of stretch goals you'll try for beyond that minimum.
-When they're ready, **push these updated goals to your repo.**
+  * _By the end of next class_, you should decide (together, if working on a team) what would constitute a minimum deliverable project, and what series of stretch goals you'll try for beyond that minimum.
+When they're ready, push these updated goals to your repo.

+* * NB: **If you haven't yet finished your website project, start there.** You could even save the Ford reading for the weekend, in that case.
+The project proposal would be great to have in place by next class, so you can make the most of studio time, but I can be flexible through the end of this week – especially if you're still waist-deep in the website and need a minute to finish up and get your bearings again.